kh3dron/kh3dron.net/blog/mcp/mcp.md

 - Segments are groups of users - in my B2B SaaS use case, customer firms.
 - Flags: are Enabled or Disabled.
 If a Flag is Enabled, Flags are On or Off for a Segment, controlled through a Policy.

-Noet that it doesn't matter here what a flag actually does; I only want to know which ones are On and Off for which Segments.
+Note that it doesn't matter here what a flag actually does; I only want to know which ones are On and Off for which Segments.
 Specifically, three operations:

 - Is Flag X On for Segment Y
 - For Segment X: list all flags as On or Off